sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/inference.rst

     print("available providers")
     pprint.pprint(onnxruntime.get_available_providers())

-:epkg:`onnxruntime` selects `CPUExecutionProvider` if its the only one available.
+:epkg:`onnxruntime` selects `CPUExecutionProvider` if it is the only one available.
 It raises an exception if there are more.
-It is possible to select which providers must be used for the execution by filling argument `providers`:
+It is possible to select which provider must be used for the execution by filling argument `providers`:

 ::